-Pat dry with kitchen paper and add all the other marinating at least 4 hours or overnight in fridge.
+Pat dry with kitchen paper and add all the other marinating at least 4 hours or overnight in the fridge.

 Before frying, add starch and mix well.

-Heat the oil until almost smoky (at least 200 degree C, depending on the oil you are using), place the ribs in and fry for another 20 to 30 seconds.
+Heat the oil until almost smoky (at least 200 degrees C, depending on the oil you are using), place the ribs in and fry for another 20 to 30 seconds.
 Keep stirring in the second deep-frying process to avoid burnt garlic.

 The garlic might drop from the ribs.
 Do not discard them.
 Strain them out and top with the ribs.
 Add some fresh pepper circles and coriander.
 Serve directly or with dipping sauces for even hotter versions.